kishan-faladu/kishan-faladu.github.io/README.md

 ### Languages used

 I used HTML, CSS and vanilla Javascript to create this website.
 It is a single page website.
-You can naigate between the 4 available sections by clicking the respective one on navigation bar(Home, About, Skills, Contact).
+You can naigate between the 4 available sections by clicking the respective one on navigation bar(Home, About, Skills, Contact) which will load that particular section's data.
 I have also used fontawesome toolkit to make use of icons for my accounts on github and linkedin.

 ## Link to the website